syncfusion-content/fileformat-docs/File-Formats/PDF-to-image/How-to/Run-NET80-Linux-application-in-azure-app-service.md

 ---
-title: Run NET80 Linux application in azure app service| Syncfusion;
+title: Run NET80 Linux application in azure app service| Syncfusion&reg;
 description: Learn about the steps to run the .NET80 linux application in Azure app service with the PdfToImageConverter control.
 platform: file-formats
 control: PDF to image